Raffles Institution: Early years

 On 1 August 1834, Reverend F. J. Darrah opened the Singapore Free School with 46 boys, which quickly grew to nearly 80.
 When the building for the Institution was completed in 1837, the school applied to occupy the building, a proposal the trustees of the Institution accepted.
 The Singapore Free School moved into the building in December 1837, and became the Institution Free School.
 It was, however, established as an elementary school rather than the college that Raffles had initially intended.
 Originally the school offered classes in Malay, Chinese and English, but the Malay classes soon closed in 1842 due to low enrolment, and it would eventually become an English-medium school.
 In May 1839, the first wing extension was completed, and the second at the end of 1841.
 In 1856, the Singapore Institution Free School was renamed Singapore Institution.

 In the 1860s, the school gradually turned into a high school.
 In 1868, the school was renamed Raffles Institution in honour of its founder.
 The most significant headmasters of the period were J. B. Bayley and R. W. Hullett, who oversaw the transition and ran the school for a cumulative period of 50 years.

 The school is Singapore's first institution to enrol girls, with 11 pupils accepted in 1844.
 In 1879, the girls' wing of the school was established as a separate but affiliated school, Raffles Girls' School.

+The Old Rafflesian's Association (ORA), the official alumni network of the Institution, was formed in 1923 on the centennial of the Institution's founding.
+With Song Ong Siang and Seah Seng Kang as its inaugural President and Secretary respectively, the ORA serves to promote stronger networks and relationships between alumni of Raffles Institution, Raffles Girls' School and Raffles Junior College.